-Clone: When you clone a hard drive, you're not only copying the files and data to the target disk but also the partition layout, operating system (if there had any), files, downloads, programs, and settings.
+Clone: Cloning a hard drive involves not only copying files and data to the target disk but also replicating the partition layout, operating system, files, downloads, programs, and settings to the new drive.

-In general, copying is faster than cloning because cloning a hard drive reads and writes every block on the drive, even the empty ones, whereas copying only reads and writes the data.
+Copying is faster than cloning because cloning reads and writes every block, including empty ones, whereas copying only reads and writes the actual data.

 LEARN MORE

-Here are the tools you will use to connect the HDD: A power cable, a SATA cable, and a screwdriver to open your case.
-Make sure you have all these items, and then follow the guide to install HDD on your computer.
+To connect a new HDD to your computer, you'll need a few tools: a power cable, a SATA cable, and a screwdriver to open your case.
+Make sure you have all these items before proceeding, and then follow the guide to install the HDD.

 Step 1.
-Turn off your computer, remove all the cables from the back, and open your computer case using the screwdriver.
-The tray might have to be removed and reattached with a screwdriver.
+Turn off your computer, remove all cables from the back, and open the computer case using a screwdriver.
+The tray may need to be removed and reattached with the screwdriver.

 Step 3.
-Connect the power cable and the SATA cable to the hard drive.
-This should be very easy, just find the corresponding connectors.
+Connect the power cable and SATA cable to the hard drive, which should be a straightforward task of matching the cables to the corresponding connectors.

 Step 5.
-Next, you should route the power and the SATA cable into your case, and route it through to the port.
+Next, route the power and SATA cable into your case and through to the port.

 Step 6.
 Now you can close the case and get ready with the cloning process.